UBC-CIC/census-explorer/docs/DeploymentGuide.md

 ## Step 2.3: Add a helper file for data preparation
 1. Log in to the S3 management console.
 2. Select the bucket you created in step 2.2.
 Click **Create folder**, and name it "unprocessed-data".
 3. Select the new *unprocessed-data* folder.
-Click **Upload**, and add the "headers.xlsx" file from the data directory in this repository.
+Click **Upload**, and add the "headers.csv" file from the data directory in this repository.

 ## Step 2.4: Create lambda layer
 1. In a terminal in the layers directory, run the create_layer.sh bash script.
 This will create a lambda layer that will be used in the CloudFormation layer deployed in step 2.4 to allow our lambdas access to certain Python libraries.